All about reference management tools

 Reference management tools are software programs that can help organise and cite references for academic writing.
-They serve as “virtual libraries” in which you can store hundreds of references to published papers that contain all of the relevant publication information, such as author names, journal names, volume, issue, page numbers, and more.
+They serve as “virtual libraries” in which you can store hundreds of references to published papers that contain all of the relevant publication information, such as author names, journal names, volume, issue and page numbers.
 These reference databases are searchable, meaning you can quickly and easily find the paper you’re thinking of by entering a few key search terms.
 They are also invaluable tools when it comes to preparing a scientific manuscript for publication.

 There are a variety of reference management tools available, so how do you know which one to choose?
 Consider the following key features, which can help you select the right reference management tool for you:

-- Working style - one key feature that differs between reference management tools is whether they are intended for use on a single device (computer, tablet, or otherwise), or whether they can be accessed online.
-If you primarily work only from your professional laptop, for example, a downloadable single-device version might be the best fit for you; whereas, if you often work on multiple devices, such as at work, from home and on-the-go, a program with online capabilities is likely to be more suitable, as it will sync as needed and allow you to work more flexibly.
+- Working style: One key feature that differs between reference management tools is whether they are intended for use on a single device (computer, tablet or otherwise), or whether they can be accessed online.
+If you primarily work only from your professional laptop, for example, a downloadable single-device version might be the best fit for you.
+However, if you often work on multiple devices, such as at work, from home and on-the-go, a program with online capabilities is likely to be more suitable, as it will sync as needed and allow you to work more flexibly.

 Examples of commonly used reference management tools